Fed's Powell, in Trump's crosshairs, gets backing from Congress

 Financial markets have fixated on interest rates, and after Powell began speaking, traders of futures tied to the Fed’s policy interest rate remained fully committed to bets on a rate cut by month’s end.

-But Powell also opened his statement with a clear play to Congressional opinion, telling lawmakers he was accountable “to you and the public,” not the political interests of the president who appointed him.
+But Powell also opened his statement with a clear play to congressional opinion, telling lawmakers he was accountable “to you and the public,” not the political interests of the president who appointed him.

 President Donald Trump has expressed his unhappiness with Powell’s failure to cut rates, and has repeatedly said he has the power to fire the Fed chair.